MicrosoftDocs/office-developer-client-docs/docs/access/parse-function-access-custom-web-app.md

 Parses a text value and returns its value in a given type using the culture of the application.

 > [!NOTE]
-> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error: >  *Sorry, we're having server problems, so we can't add \<service\> right now.
-Please try again later.* > For cloud storage for Office Online, Office for iOS, and Office for Android, you can look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).
+> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error:
+> *Sorry, we're having server problems, so we can't add \<service\> right now.
+Please try again later.*
+> For cloud storage for Office Online, Office for iOS, and Office for Android, look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).

 ## Syntax

 **Parse** (*TextExpression*, *DataType*)

 The **Parse** function contains the following arguments.

 |**Argument name**|**Description**|
 |:-----|:-----|